Julia-Wagner/PawfectMatch/README.md

 ### **Database Schema**

 After defining the needed features for the application, I started creating my database schema.
+A detailed description of it and the final ERD for the finished API can be found in the [readme of the PawfectMatch API](https://github.com/Julia-Wagner/PawfectMatch-API?tab=readme-ov-file#database-schema).

 ![Database Schema](docs/screenshots/database_schema.png)\
 *Database Schema for PawfectMatch*